jpranays/cli-gh/docs/docs/commands/User/User.md

   ghc user-info
   ```

   This command fetches details about a GitHub user, including their username, bio, public repositories, and other relevant information.
-By default, it fetches the authenticated user's details.

   ![ghc user-info](/gifs/user-info.gif)